What is a WAV to MP3 converter?

 Why Browser-Based Conversion Is Private

 SoundSlicr follows a browser-first model.
-In the MVP, your WAV file is selected from your device and processed locally with browser APIs and FFmpeg WASM where conversion is needed.
+In the current version, your WAV file is selected from your device and processed locally with browser APIs and FFmpeg WASM where conversion is needed.
 There is no login, no billing flow, no cloud project storage, and no intentional backend upload step for WAV to MP3 conversion.
 That model is useful for drafts, voice recordings, internal files, and personal audio, but you should still use a trusted device and keep your original WAV as a backup.

 Local-first processing is also why results can vary.
 Your browser, operating system, hardware, and file codec all participate in the workflow.
 SoundSlicr keeps the interface direct so you can test a file quickly, understand any error message, and leave with a download when the browser supports the job.